 THE UPDATED ORCHID IS HERE!

 I am thrilled to bring you the second pattern to get an update with three new sizes and a new bust cup!
 The Orchid Midi was originally designed as a collaboration with Celina of Ensemble Patterns to pair with the Parasol Jumpsuit.
 You can read about the collaboration and the original release here.
-Not to worry, Celina is working on the update for the Parasol Jumpsuit to continue to pair with the Orchid for all sizes.
+The Parasol Jumpsuit is available in sizes 0-24.
 The Orchid Midi is also one of the featured June patterns for #sewmystyle19 so I wanted to make sure the update was released in time for June sewing.
 If you are interested in the #sewmystyle challenge, you can read more about it here or join the FB group here.

 I invited a few sewing bloggers to sew up the updated Orchid Midi to help me showcase this updated version, and I am so excited about their versions!
 They didn’t have to coordinate, and as far as I know, they didn’t plan it, but I love how their beautiful fabrics go together.
 These ladies are all such great inspirations; if you aren’t following them you must!
 I linked to their Instagram accounts below.
 Keep reading for more photos and information about their fabrics.